r4ndm/templates/angular/starter/angular-starter.md

    Or try ng-bootstrap https://ng-bootstrap.github.io/#/home

 ### Other notes
 1. If using standalone components, things that were previously imported in module need to be individually imported in each component that use it.
-For example, import RouterModule in components that use routerLink, CommonModule when using ng directives
+For example, import RouterModule in components that use routerLink, CommonModule when using ng directives or FormsModule when using ngSubmit.
+This is not obvious when using this directives in the template without import (no warning or error in IDE)
 1. With assets mapped to public folder (angular v18+), say there is an images folder in public, to refer to files:
    1. In HTML files, use path: images/file.jpg or full path /images/file.jpg.
 For example: `<img src="images/products/build1.jpg" />` or `<img src="/images/products/build1.jpg" />`
    2. In CSS file, only full path works: /images/file.jpg.
 For example: ` background-image: url("/images/carousel2.jpg");`